Kaamar.com

 Select your Mosaic Source

-Select a Mosaic Design to view our existing mosaic designs, or go to My Mosaic Designs or My Uploaded Images to re-use/manage ones you have already done.
-Click the "View" Button to see the details, click on the mosaic/image (or the "Resize" button) to make a new custom size mosaic based on your selection.
+Visit the Mosaic Design Gallery to choose from our existing mosaic designs, or go to My Mosaic Designs or My Uploaded Images to re-use/manage ones you have already done.
+Click the "View" Button to see the details, or click on the "Resize" button to make a new custom size mosaic based on your selection.

 You will then be asked for image/copyright information (which varies with login status and image type/source and may allow you to provide a Mosaic Title for the resulting mosaics).
 When you have finished providing copyright information, click the "Continue" button to make a new custom size mosaic based on your selection.
 By pressing this button you confirm that you or the copyright holder has granted licence to Kaamar Ltd to use the image under terms of the licence shown, and indemnify Kaamar Ltd against any legal action, by the copyright holder or others, related to use of the image.